openhab/openhab-docs/_addons_bindings/zwave/doc/eco/tiltzwave25eco_0_0.md

 ### Group 1: Lifeline

+The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
+When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
 Sends low-battery, tamper, open/close, and sensor binary reports Group one is a lifeline group who will receive unsolicited messages relating to door/window open/close notifications (because there is no association group for tilt switches), case tampering notifications, low-battery notifications, and sensor binary reports.

-This group supports 5 nodes.
+Association group 1 supports 5 nodes.

 ### Group 2: Basic Set

-Sends ON/OFF commands to other devices based on state Group 2 is intended for devices that are to be controlled i.e. turned on or off (on only by default) with a Basic Set This group supports 5 nodes.
+Sends ON/OFF commands to other devices based on state Group 2 is intended for devices that are to be controlled i.e. turned on or off (on only by default) with a Basic Set

+Association group 2 supports 5 nodes.

 ## Technical Information